What is cholangitis?

 You may also need to drain the fluid in your bile duct and find the cause of any blockage.
 In most cases, this is done by a method called ERCP (endoscopic retrograde cholangiopancreatography).

 To drain your bile duct using ERCP, a long thin flexible tube (endoscope) is put in your mouth.
 The scope goes down your food pipe (esophagus) and into your stomach.
 It passes into the first part of your small intestine (the duodenum) and into the bile ducts.
 The doctor can see the inside of these organs and ducts on a video screen.
 The video screen is connected to a camera in the scope.
 Sometimes a tube is left to the outside to drain bile.
-In this situation, a small tube (called a T-tube) is passed into the ducts to drain fluid.
-This tube is brought out through the skin.
-This lets fluid drain out until the infection and inflammation clear up.
+In this situation, a small tube is passed into the ducts to drain fluid.
+This tube is brought out through the skin, where it lets fluid drain out until the infection and inflammation clear up.

 You may also have firm tubes (stents) put into the bile ducts to keep them open.
 Gallstones can also be removed.
 In most cases these things can be done using the ERCP scope.

-- Cholangitis is redness and swelling (inflammation) of the bile duct system.
+- Cholangitis is inflammation of the bile duct system.

 - The bile duct system carries bile from the liver and gallbladder to the first part of your small intestine (the duodenum).